 In some production systems, transportation is necessary to move birds from one facility to another as they grow.
 Chicks are transported from the hatchery to placement (e.g., grow out or a pullet environment).
 Pullets may be moved to another location as they age for production or management reasons (e.g., breeding).
 These facilities may be owned by the same organization or birds may pass between management companies at transport.
 The transportation company itself may be a third party or managed within the flock owner's operation.
-These variables make it harder to collect welfare data during this crucial time, but with collaboration, it can be easily added to this observation can be subjective and vary depending on your existing protocols.
+These variables make it harder to collect welfare data during this crucial time, but with collaboration, it can be easily added to your existing protocols.